Prep Time: 20 minutes | Cook Time: 20 minutes | Total Time: 40 minutes | Yield: 4 Arepas | Servings: 1 Arepa

 Method of Preparation

-- Cook over medium high heat, mixing constantly, until it becomes very thick and pulls away from the walls of the saucepan.
+- Combine corn meal, water and salt and cook over medium high heat, mixing constantly, until it becomes very thick and pulls away from the walls of the saucepan.

 - Add the butter and heavy cream.
 Mix and continue to cook until the mixture becomes thick again.